predict-idlab/GENESIM/README.md

 ## New dataset

 A new dataset can easily be plugged in into the benchmark.
 For this, a `load_dataset()` function must be written in `load_datasets.py`

+## Contact

+You can contact me at givdwiel.vandewiele at ugent.be for any questions, proposals or if you wish to contribute.

+## Referring

+Please refer to my work when you use it.
+A reference to this github or to the following (yet unpublished) paper:

+`
+@unpublished{genesim,
+  title={\textsc{genesim}: genetic extraction of a single, interpretable model}, author={Gilles Vandewiele, Olivier Janssens, Femke Ongenae, Filip De Turck, Sofie Van Hoecke}, year={2016}, note={available at; \url{https://github.com/GillesVandewiele/GENESIM}}
+}
+`